Battle of Königgrätz: Arrival of the Prussian Second Army

 The battle ended with heavy casualties for both sides.
 The Prussians had nearly 9,000 men killed, wounded or missing.
 The Austrians and allies had roughly 31,000 men killed, wounded or missing, with 9,291 of these being prisoners.
+In addition, the Austrians lost 187 cannon and 51 colours.
 Compounding the Austrians' losses was Austria's earlier refusal to sign the First Geneva Convention.
 As a result, Austrian medical personnel were regarded as combatants, and withdrew from the field with the main bulk of the forces, leaving the wounded to die on the field.